ha5dzs/volciclab-utilities/Velmex/Readme.md

 Following some sanity checks, the function sends the instruction to the controller, and if reply is expected, it will wait for that.
 The `return_string` will contain the controller's response.

+***

 ### `volciclab_velmex_kill()`

 This function just sends the kill all movement command (`K<CR>`) over the serial port.
 There is no guarantee or any check to see if the controller has received it or in fact does anything about it.
 This function is not used normally.
-See the [helath and safety section](#health-and-safety) to see how not to turn The Velmex Thing into a bloodthirsty meatmincer.
+See the [health and safety section](#health-and-safety) to see how not to turn The Velmex Thing into a Bloodthirsty Humanmincer.